EmpathyApp/EmpathyApp/docs/ways-of-working/howto/setting-up-a-new-site.md

 2. Under the heading "domains" you can find "subdomains"

-3. Create a new subdomain, please choose the name of a person known for his/her empathy (examples: mandela, kuanyin)
+3. Create a new subdomain - please choose the name of a person known for his/her empathy (examples: mandela, kuanyin)

 ### Setting the PHP version